Nordgaren/embre/README.md

 If GIF can be pronounced "JIF", then my jift to the world is that this crate is pronounced "Ember".
 A crate for encrypting, embedding and comparing encrypted resources to non encrypted resources, in Rust.

+## Known Issue
+For some reason, openssl has to be vendored.
+If not, the embre crate will not build, because it will be unable to find the "embre-macro" crate, for some reason.
+I am not sure why.
+I do want to fix it, asap, though!

 ## Macro Embedding
 You can include encrypted bytes or strings with the macros that this crate offers.